RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ### lr-pcsx-rearmed

-While lr-pcsx-rearmed has an emulated BIOS to fall back on, this has limited compatibility meaning most games will have issues running with it, others will not work at all, and all games that use memory card saves are prone to save corruption.
+While lr-pcsx-rearmed has an emulated BIOS to fall back on, it has limited compatibility so most games will have issues running with it (others will not work at all), and all games that use memory card saves are prone to save corruption.
 It should be considered mandatory to manually install an official BIOS.

 The following BIOS are supported: